kentshenlim/chem-store-inventory/README.md

 - TODO: UD
 - TODO: change create to update keyword
 - TODO: disallow deletion for sample data
+- TODO: back button more intuitive than home and list
 - TODO: responsive
 - TODO: sidebar hidden at LHS at mobile, expand at wide screen
 - TODO: dark mode toggle